AliSaker1999/AliSakr/README.md

 ### Backend
 1. Open the solution in Visual Studio or VS Code
-2. Make sure SQL Server is running
+2. navigate to the api folder
-3. Update your `appsettings.json` with your SQL connection string
+3. Tap dotnet watch run in the terminal
-4. Run the project – Swagger UI will open for testing
+4. the project – Swagger UI will open for testing

 ### Frontend
 1. Navigate to `frontend` folder